 Henry David Thoreau wrote in The Dispersion of Seeds: "As for the White Pine, you have all observed its clusters of sickle-shaped green cones at the top chiefly of the tallest trees, well nigh inaccessible to man.
 About the middle of September these turn brown and open in the sun and wind, and as in the case of the pitch pine, away go the seeds of future forests flying far and wide.
 How little observed are the fruits which we do not use!
 How few attend to the ripening and dispersion of the white pine seed!
 In the latter part of September in a fruitful year, the tops of high trees for six or ten feet are quite browned with the cones, hanging with their points downward and just opened.
 They make a great show even sixty rods off, and it is worth the while to look down from some favorable height over such a forest -- to observe such evidence of fertility in this which commonly we do not regard as a fruit-bearing tree.
 I occasionally go to the white pine woods merely to look a their crop of cones, just as a farmer visits his orchards in October."

 Notes: Eastern White Pine is not indigenous to the Garden.
 Eloise Butler first recorded planting Eastern White Pine on May 19, 1909 with plants obtained from the Park Board nursery.
 Again on Sept.
 11, 1911, and 11 on May 28, 1914, more in 1917 and '20, all same source.
 Another in 1920 from Milaca.
 Martha Crone planted it in 1937.
+Susan Wilkins added 10 in 2019.
 The Common name of 'Eastern' White Pine is appropriate as the range of this species is the eastern half of North America, excluding the Gulf of Mexico states.
 In Minnesota it is native to the eastern 2/3rds of the state north of Sherburne County, then south along the St. Croix valley and along the Mississippi valley to the Iowa border.
 It is widely available in the nursery trade and can probably be found in many other locations as a planted landscape species.
 Hennepin County is a case in point, it is not native to the county but can be found in numerous landscape plantings.
 White pine was introduced into England in 1605 by British Naval Captain George Weymouth and in England the tree bears his name.

 A grouping of these trees from Eloise Butler's time is near the front gate of the Garden (photo far above).
 Former gardener Cary George wrote in 2002 "Their wonderful, soft needles and the irregular form they take on after years of storms, lightening strikes and heavy snow damage give them a rugged, venerable character.
 While these trees are a significant part of the historic landscape they do present a major horticultural dilemma: Understory trees and wildflowers do not thrive under their tightly woven canopy.
 The soil is acidic and very dry.
 While many visitors like the open, unimposing feel, it is a compromise to devote such a vast area to so few plant species."
 Fringed Gentian™, Vol. 50 #1.

 There are three species of Pine native to Minnesota: P. banksiana, Jack Pine; P resinosa, Red (or Norway) Pine; and P. strobus, White Pine.
-The Scotch Pine, P. sylvestris, native to Europe has been introduced for landscape planting and for Christmas trees.
+The Scot's Pine, P. sylvestris, native to Europe has been introduced for landscape planting and for Christmas trees.

 Uses: Eastern White Pine was the most important softwood species for construction lumber during the development of Minnesota and remains an important timber tree.
 The wood is soft, of medium strength, easily worked and finishes nicely.
+In Minnesota there were just over 151,000 acres containing White Pine, principally in National Forests and private lands (2005) but with very few cords harvested.
+The DNR census indicated that about 20,000 acres of that contained mostly trees 100+ years old.
+[Ref. - Minnesota's Forest Resources - MN Department of Natural Resources, 2007]

 Diseases: Years ago when wild gooseberries and blueberries (the Ribes genus) were prevalent, mature stands of White Pine suffered 50 to 80% mortality from a fungus that uses the Ribes plants as an alternate host.
 This fungus, the White Pine Blister Rust (Cronartium ribicola) was put into check by the removal of the wild Ribes plants near many large stands of White Pine.
 Today there are far fewer wild Ribes near stands of the pine due to development and habitat changes.
 Losses to the blister rust are thought to be around 3% now.
 The fungus attacks pines that have 5 needles per bundle and mostly affects young pines via the needles and when it reaches the stem it is fatal.
 Older pines usually show top loss.
 The Ribes plants host the fungus only for a few weeks on their leaves before the spores are released to find the pine host.
 It is not treatable.